luiscoco/X509Certificates_tutorial2/README.md

 ![image](https://github.com/luiscoco/X509Certificates_tutorial2/assets/32194879/f3ec9cc8-cf08-48e5-bcd0-e858e4d80127)

+#### 1.2.4.
+Verify the Certificate and copy certificate values in the server application

-**Verify the Certificate is already installed in the Internet WebBrowser (Google Chrome) and copy the certificate information in the Server source code**
+We verify the Certificate is already installed in the Internet WebBrowser (Google Chrome) and copy the certificate information in the Server source code**

 Go to **Settings** in the Google Chrome menu